thesis/shale/README.md

 more trouble than they're worth operationally, but we still need some of the management features.

-Currently shale lets you get, create, and delete webdriver sessions, as well as managing which sessions are currently reserved or tagged.
-It manages and removes dead sessions, and if you provide an `INodePool` implementation, it can be easily integrated with a cloud provider or other infrastructure for node discovery and provisioning.
+Currently shale lets you get, create, and delete webdriver sessions, and maintains "reservation" and "tag" metadata to make querying against sessions easy.

+Nodes can be discovered via the AWS API, a list of URLs, or through a custom `INodePool` implementation.
+See the example config for details.

 ## Running